mikeymonster/azure_functions_blobs_v12/README.md

 The project was created as .NET Core 3.1, so it needs to be updated.

 ### Change project:

+> (This is obsolete and probably not needed for .NET 6.0)

 ```
   <PropertyGroup>
     <TargetFramework>net5.0</TargetFramework>